onetoneisme/blackjack/units_refactored/CF for developers/Basic/002 Cloud Foundry Services/04_Binding and unbinding services.md

 TIP: Use 'cf restage' to ensure your env variable changes take effect
 ```

-Cloud Foundry will inject, via environment variables, all the information required to use the service you just binded.
-Use the `cf env` command to see this information.
-You will get somthing like:
+Cloud Foundry will inject, via environment variables, all the information required to use the service you just bound.
+Use the `cf env` command to view this information.
+You will get something like:

 ```
  "VCAP_SERVICES": {